andrewchambers/p2pkgs/README.md

 A *simple*, *auditable*, *source based*, package system with an optional *self hostable* binary cache to accelerate package builds.

-Key features:

--  Every precompiled binary it depends on can be reproduced exactly via the package tree itself allowing total auditability.
+Every precompiled binary it depends on can be reproduced exactly via the package tree itself allowing total auditability.
-- All source code and bootstrap binaries are also hosted on ipfs for resilience (with primary sources listed too).

 ## Getting started